rgupta24096/DevOps-Roadmap-2025/README.md

 # 🚀 DevOps Roadmap 2025 🚀
-Roadmap to master DevOps in 2025 with hands-on learning resources.
+Roadmap to Master DevOps in 2025 with hands-on learning resources.

 ## 📌 Table of Contents 📌
 1. [Linux & Networking](#linux--networking)